alipirani88/Comparative_Genomics/day1_morning/README.md

 # Load your environment and use the tools
 conda activate micro612

+# Check if the tools were properly installed by conda and are callable from your environment
+bash /scratch/micro612w21_class_root/micro612w21_class/shared/conda_envs/check_micro612_installation.sh

 # Problem installing PyVCF and biopython with Conda channels
 pip install PyVCF --user
 pip install biopython --user